-- It is important to note that 'returning home' is not measured so net gain may be much lower. - 4.57 The following graph demonstrates the patterns of registrations more clearly.
+- It is important to note that 'returning home' is not measured so net gain may be much lower.
+However, whilst there is no reliable data on the net effect of international migration, the 2011 Census table 'Year of Arrival in the UK' shows that 7,261 residents arrived between 2001 and 2011. - 4.57 The following graph demonstrates the pattern of registrations more clearly.